Turning the tide on mineral extraction

 The Reflux Classifier can be applied to a relatively broad range of particle sizes, and achieve higher recovery of valuable material than other water-based technologies.
 The technology has succeeded in solving an existing processing problem by achieving the sharp separations essential in the recovery of premium, high grade metallurgical coal.

-Already under patent, the Reflux Classifier is currently used in seven countries and Professor Galvin's research team, which forms part of the University's Newcastle Institute for Energy and Resources (NIER), continues to investigate the full potential of the concept in other areas.
+Under patent, over 100 Reflux Classifiers have been sold into more than ten countries with installed capacity estimated to be about 50 million tonnes per annum.
+Professor Galvin's research team, which forms part of the University's Newcastle Institute for Energy and Resources (NIER), continues to investigate the full potential of the concept in other areas.

 "The technology has potential significance for any industry where a separation process based on particle size or density is applicable," Professor Galvin said.

 "The chromate industry has recently installed a Reflux Classifier which is an important milestone for the commercialisation of the technology in the area of dense minerals."

 Dr Alan Broadfoot, Director of the Newcastle Institute for Energy and Resources (NIER), anticipates further success from Professor Galvin and his team.

 “The development of the Reflux Classifier has created a pathway to impact for several new technologies at various stages of development which will soon be ready for commercialisation”, Dr Broadfoot said.